-If hazardous winter weather is imminent (typically within 24 hours) or occurring, then a winter storm warning is issued by the National Weather Service.
+If hazardous winter weather is imminent (typically within 24 hours) or is already occurring, the National Weather Service issues a winter storm warning.
 Immediate action is necessary to ensure your safety and reduce property damage.
-Occasionally, a winter storm watch will be upgraded to either a Blizzard Warning if there is a high risk of heavy snowfall combined with strong winds, or an Ice Storm Warning issued when the predominant precipitation type expected is freezing rain, with substantial accumulations expected.
+Occasionally, a winter storm watch will be upgraded to either a Blizzard Warning if there is a high risk of heavy snowfall combined with strong winds, or an Ice Storm Warning issued when heavy freezing rain is likely.

 Even if a blizzard warning is not in effect for your area, you should still prepare for periods of near-blizzard conditions with low visibility, power outages, difficult (if not impossible) travel, and blowing snow.
 It is not unusual to see several precipitation types during storms, so conditions may change throughout the storm.